 Continuing Medical Education (CME) – Our CME program offers a series of medical courses for health care professionals to learn about new and developing areas of their fields.
 Visit CME.

 Grand Rounds - Grand Rounds present current medical topics and developments.
 They are sponsored by individual departments on a regular basis.
-Search the schedule for upcoming dates and times.

 At The UVM Medical Center, we believe that research enhances the quality of clinical care by facilitating critical thinking.
 Our physicians at the University of Vermont’s Division of Neurosurgery are actively involved in both clinical and basic science research in an effort to improve the lives of their patients.